 You should only need two of these long tunnels, effectively chopping your world into thirds horizontally.

-This result should be a grid-like appearance, with your entire world, underground and above ground, separated into segments or sectors.
+This result should be grid-like, with your entire world, underground and above ground, separated into segments or sectors.

 This completes your containment and should prevent any large-scale spread of Corruption.

-Even after the new biomes spawn, once you go into hard mode, your map should be segmented enough that the new areas are already separated, isolated into individual chunks.
+Even after the new biomes spawn, once you enter hard mode, your map should be segmented enough that the new areas are separated and isolated into individual chunks.

-From here, all you have to do is enter hard mode and deal with the consequences.
-If any adjustments to your grid are needed, make sure you prioritize them.
+From here, you must enter hard mode and deal with the consequences.
+If any adjustments to your grid are needed, prioritize them.

-The enemies in these biomes will likely be too strong for you to handle, so exercise caution if you need to venture into them to deal with the Corruption.
+The enemies in these biomes will likely be too strong to handle, so exercise caution if you must venture into them to deal with the Corruption.

-Once your map is all divided up and you kill the Wall of Flesh, you’re going to be entered into hard mode.
+Once your map is divided up and you kill the Wall of Flesh, you will enter hard mode.

-If you’ve followed our advice, all of the hard work should already be done.
-However, there are a few other things you can do in hard mode after the fact.
+If you’ve followed our advice, all the hard work should already be done.
+However, you can do a few other things in hard mode after the fact.

-Jungles, in particular, should get a lot of your post-hard mode attention.
+Jungles, in particular, should get much of your post-hard mode attention.
 Jungle biomes need to be rebuilt brick by brick, making recovering them from Corruption incredibly tedious.

-Planting Hallowed Seeds or Pearlstone at the border of Jungles will slow down the spread of evil dramatically, buying you time to deal with the infection properly.
+Planting Hallowed Seeds or Pearlstone at the border of Jungles will dramatically slow the spread of evil, buying you time to deal with the infection properly.

 Hallow does not infect Jungles, so creating an artificial Hallow around your Jungle will combat both Crimson and Corruption.

-Once your Jungles have been preserved, your focus should be on identifying the newly infected areas.
+Once your Jungles have been preserved, you should identify the newly infected areas.

 Hardmode will spawn Hallow and one of the two evils in a V shape randomly in your world.
 If you have segmented your map well enough, the affected areas should be easy to spot.